 “All great spirituality teaches about letting go of what you don’t need and who you are not.
 Then, when you can get little enough and naked enough and poor enough, you’ll find that the little place where you really are is ironically more than enough and is all that you need.
 At that place, you will have nothing to prove to anybody and nothing to protect.”Richard Rohr

 It sounds so simple, right?
-Just “let go and let God”.
+In Christian circles, they say just “let go and let God”.
 But holy shite, is it hard sometimes!

 I usually get in these cycles of attachment because I “feel” that I have so much to do: So much to think about, so much to accomplish.
 All the tasks on my to-do list make me feel out of control.
 I feel that if I don’t constantly chip away at the things that need to be done or figured out, that I will drown (and there are many reasons in my past that can make me feel that way, which I won’t get into now).